 Start following reviews on Slack, Discord, or email.
 Choose the services that will enable you to send replies easily — the faster you get notified about the problem, the faster your team will be able to handle it.
 You can also write to your users that you have been currently working on fixing the issues.

->More about working with the users after the app launch using the example of the Babycare & Breastfeeding app here.
+Read here on how to respond to reviews after the app launch using the example of the Babycare & Breastfeeding app.

 When to use it

-Use this method when there are few app reviews (more than 50 reviews per week), and when negative ones are less than 10% (1–2*)
+Use this reputation management strategy when there are few app reviews (more than 50 reviews per week), and when negative ones are less than 10% (1–2*)

 The reviews that got featured show up on the app page on the App Store and Google Play.
-The App Store publishes six reviews, while Google Play shows three reviews on smartphones and four reviews on the Web store.
+The App Store publishes 6 reviews, while Google Play shows 3 reviews on smartphones and 4 reviews on the web page.
 Every country has its own language and specific reviews, so it’s important to divide the countries and locations and work with them separately.

 These reviews are the most important for install-to-conversion rates, as most users only get an impression of the app based on the first reviews in the app store they will see.
 If most of them are complaints, it can only have a negative effect on the number of installs.

 How to start

 You can use filters on AppFollow to reply to such reviews faster and do online reputation management better.
 Monitor user reviews that are becoming popular in different countries and how many likes they get and reply to them immediately.
 You can do that in consoles or in various mobile app review monitor tools.

 Remember that everyone will see your response to a featured review.
 Try to ensure your customers that the issues they have experienced will be fixed shortly, and if necessary, try to continue communication via email.
-Make sure to inform users that you’ve taken care of their problem.
+Make sure to inform users that you’ve taken care of their problems.
 To make it work faster, use tags to find the specific tickets; e.g. “update reply” or “problem with sign-in registration”.
-You can also ask users to change your rating when they update their feedback.
+You can also ask users to change your app rating when they update their feedback.
 In this way, you’ll increase your rankings.

 When to use it

-By replying only to negative reviews, we solve the users’ problems and make it less stressful for the support team.
-The more unhappy customers we can help with the answers and turn into happy ones, the higher our ratings and install conversion will be.
+By responding only to negative reviews, you solve the users’ problems and make it less stressful for the support team.
+The more unhappy customers you can help and turn into happy ones, the higher your app rating and conversion to install will be.

 How to start

-- Get positive and negative reviews separately.
+- Work with positive and negative reviews separately.
 For example, negative ones go straight to Help Desk or a dedicated chat on Slack for immediate reaction.
 The rest of the messages should be sent to the service most convenient for analysis, such as Slack, Discord, or email.